sca075/mqtt_vacuum_camera/README.md

 ```

 To know the MQTT topic your_vacuum use you might use the vacuum web GUI.
-copy the Topic Prefix/Identifier **only** please and past it as a sting in the
+copy the Topic Prefix/Identifier **only**.
+Please and past it as a sting in the
 vacuum_map required field.

 <div align="center">
   <img src="images/img.png" alt="Valetudo Connections Setting Menu">
 </div>

-This custom component is developed and tested using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allow
+This custom component is developed and tested using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allows
 us to confirm that the component is working properly with Home Assistant.
 It was developed to work in together with below card, that gives the possible to operate the vacuum and the integration is
 already providing the required calibration data.
 Please click on
-the link and follow the detailed instruction on how to [setup the lovelace-xiaomi-vacuum-map-card](
+the link and follow the detailed instruction on how to [set up the lovelace-xiaomi-vacuum-map-card](
 https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card/tree/master).